-Gifts made by donor-advised funds should be recorded on the donor record of the Donor Advised Fund, since it is the legal donor of the gift.
+Gifts made by donor-advised funds should be recorded on the donor record of the Donor Advised Fund.
 The advising individuals, if known, may receive soft credit for the gift.
-Payments from donor-advised funds cannot be applied as payment on individual donor pledges, in accordance with IRS policy.
+Payments from donor-advised funds cannot be applied as payment on individual donor pledges, in accordance with Internal Revenue Service policy.